mu-semtech/mu-authorization/README.md

  - `INSPECT_OUTGOING_SPARQL_QUERY_RESPONSES` : Inspects the responses coming back from the backing triplestore
  - `LOG_OUTGOING_SPARQL_QUERY_ROUNDTRIP` : Logs both the request and the response to/from the backing triplestore closely together in the logs.

+## Timeout configuration

+A query processing timeout can be configured.
+Configuration is documented below:

+- `QUERY_MAX_PROCESSING_TIME` : Maximum amount of time, in milliseconds, in which the query should have been processed.

 ## Working around database issues